-Floating floors are a unique style of flooring that are quickly catching on in all areas of the house, including the kitchen.
+Floating floors are a unique style of flooring that is quickly catching on in all areas of the house, including the kitchen.

-While floating floors can be made with a number different materials, one of the most popular is engineered wood.
+While floating floors can be made with several different materials, with one of the most popular being engineered wood.